What if I am an executor or personal representative?

 If the deceased had earnings or pensions that were taxed under Pay As You Earn (PAYE), it is likely that they will have paid too much tax in the tax year of their death.
 This is because under PAYE, you are only given part of your tax-free personal allowance each month as the system assumes that you will be paying tax evenly across the year.
 When HMRC issue the P800 tax calculation, it will show any refund due.
 More rarely, there is an underpayment that will need to be paid out of the deceased’s estate.

-The executor or PR must check the P800 tax calculation against the deceased’s records.
+The executor or PR must check the P800 tax calculation or simple assessment against the deceased’s records.
 If they cannot agree with it, they must make contact as soon as possible with HMRC and discuss the matter.

 Otherwise, HMRC should give information about when and how the repayment is to be made, or how payment is to be made.